Kraamzorg for expats in the Hague

 Are you far from home, friends and family and looking for an experienced and professional trained Nurse and Lactation Consultant whose first language is English to take care of you and your baby after the birth?

-I have had three children in The Netherlands and know exactly how it feels to be far from home trying to understand another culture.
+I have had three children in The Netherlands and know exactly how it feels to be far from home trying to understand another culture and not having the support of families and friends from back home.

-If this is what you are looking for then please fill in and send the for kraamzorg.
+If this is what you are looking for then please contact me.

 Please register as soon as possible preferably between the 12th and 16th week of your pregnancy .